 Become one with your camera.
 Never miss an opportunity again, and come home with winner shots.

 This may seem like an odd tip, but keep yourself safe personally, and taking good care of your gear is pretty important for travel photography.
 If you have your camera stolen, it seriously hinders the number of great shots you can come home with.

 Here are a few tips for being safe:

-- Carry a bag that is hard to get into (pick-pockets) or one that has a zipper against your back.
+- Carry a camera bag that is hard to get into (pick-pockets) or one that has a zipper against your back.
 Carry it on your front if you feel you’re in an unsafe area (markets and busy places can be havens for thieves as you’re forced to brush up to, and walk close to other people)

-- Use a bag that doesn’t look like a camera bag.
+- Use a camera bag that doesn’t LOOK like a camera bag.
 I use an Osprey bag with a padded insert so it looks like a regular day backpack.
 Ones with CANON or even LOWEPRO splashed all over them can announce to the world, “Hey I got expensive stuff in here!”

 - Get a secure camera strap and wear it across your body.
 Not over your neck or one shoulder – across the body (one arm goes through).
 I use one made by Pacsafe that is slash-proof and really hard to tamper with (below).

 - Always be aware of your surroundings.
 Watch your camera when it’s on a tripod too.
 Don’t leave it loose sitting next to you.
 It’s too easy to grab.
 I had a guy try and do that to a girl on my Cuba trip.
 He ran past her and grabbed, but she had the strap on her neck (at my insistence) and all that happened was she got knocked over (she was not hurt).
 He did not get the camera.

 #3 – Take a tripod and do some night shooting